LeSasse/nirust/README.md

 Usage: nirust <COMMAND>

 Commands:
-  mask-hemi  Mask the left or right hemisphere of the nifti image help       Print this message or the help of the given subcommand(s)
+  mask-hemi     Mask the left or right hemisphere of a NIfTI image temporal-snr  Compute the voxel-wise temporal SNR of a 4D NIfTI image help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information
   -V, --version  Print version information
 ```

 To further look up specific commands, you can run `--help` for each command.